-Conversion Sciences offers a pretty amazing ability to our clients: A completely “turnkey” testing service.
+Conversion Sciences offers a pretty amazing ability to our clients: A completely “turnkey” conversion optimization testing service.
 By “turnkey” we mean that our clients don’t need to do anything to their website in order for us to analyze the site, design creative, develop code, QA, test, review and route traffic to winners.

 Why is this?
 Don’t we need new pages designed?
 Interactions with IT?
 Release schedules?
 Sprints?

 The reason we have this “phenomenal cosmic power” is that our AB testing tools take control of each visitor’s browser.
 The changes are made on the visitors’ devices, so the website doesn’t have to be modified.

 Well, not until we’ve verified that a change brings in big money.